coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 ## Usage

 The Discord Chess Bot fully utilizes Discord slash commands for its functionality.
-Please ensure that the bot has the necessary permissions in your server to prevent any issues.
+Please ensure that the bot has the necessary permissions in your server to ensure full functionality.

 - The `/move` and `/solve` commands require an input in the form of "initial square" to "target square".

+Format for `/move` and `/solve` slash commands:
 Correct Format:   g1f3
 Incorrect Format: Nf3